christ-church-grammar-school/major-project-css/README.md

-brave lance was a mistake
+brave lance was a mistake, gang gang
-gang gang